 Lakoff (cited in Holmes, 1992:314), stated that hypercorrect grammar is the consistent use of standard verb forms.
-Lakoff said that hypercorrect grammar involves an avoidance of terms considered vulgar or coarse.

-a. 'g' in words such as 'going' instead of the more casual 'goin'
+Lakoff said that hypercorrect grammar involves an avoidance of terms considered vulgar or coarse, such as 'ain't', and the use of precise pronunciation, such as sounding the final'g' in words such as 'going' instead of the more casual 'goin'.